datacamp-content/courses-introduction-to-shell/chapter5.md

 <hr>

-The script `get-field.sh` is supposed to take a filename, and the number of the row to select, and the number of the column to select, and print just that field from a CSV file.
+The script `get-field.sh` is supposed to take a filename, the number of the row to select, the number of the column to select, and print just that field from a CSV file.
 For example: